 A. Yes.
-The school(s) your children attend is not related to your eligibility to run as a candidate.
-To qualify to run for the school board, you must meet certain criteria outlined in this document.
-Local Government Election Act, 2015 - 42, 45
+The school(s) your children attend is not related to your eligibility to run as a candidate for public or separate school divisions.
+To qualify to run for one of these school boards, you must meet certain criteria referenced in this document.
+(Local Government Election Act, 2015 - sections 36 and 45)

-Q. Can I run for the board of education and for another office (for example, city council or the provincial Legislature)?
+Q. Can I run for the board of education and for another office (for example, city council or the provincial legislature)?

 A. Yes, but you cannot be nominated for more than one sub-division within a school division.
-Local Government Election Act, 2015 - 70(1)(c) and 70(3)
+(Local Government Election Act, 2015 - subsections 70(1)(c) and (3))